YINI-lang/YINI-spec/RATIONALE.md

 #### A.4.1.
 The # Marker as a Comment Symbol
 - This is an intentional design decision to avoid ambiguity with hex-like values (e.g., CSS-style color codes), which are common in various domains.
 - Due to the change where `#` is no longer used as a section marker, the tilde (`~`) was initially considered as the new default.
 However, multiple tildes on a line tend to visually blend together.
-In the end, the caret (`^`) was chosen instead for its clarity, visual distinctiveness, and maximum compatibility (like `#` and `~`, it is also within 7-bit ASCII).
+In the end, the caret (`^`) was chosen instead for its clarity, visual distinctiveness, and maximum compatibility (like `#` and `~`, it is also is within 7-bit ASCII).

 ## B. Versus Other Formats
 ### B.1.
 Why Not Existing Formats?